Skip to Content

 Timisoara Pride – June

 Timisoara is the baby of Romania’s three Pride festivals, having only been established in 2019.
 Though it certainly made a startling debut!
 The queer folk of Timisoara was busy people, as there were several conferences, performances, and workshops taking place around the city that discussed issues within the LGBTQ community, from discrimination to civil marriage rights.
 The 2019 Timisoara Pride opted not to have a Pride parade, instead of focusing on empowering the hidden LGBTQ youth across the region, as opposed to making a loud, political call for equal rights.
-It’s all part of a process in advancing the cause, so we personally applaud Timisoara for doing Pride their way!
+It’s all part of a process in advancing the cause, so we applaud Timisoara for doing Pride their way!

 Untold Festival – July/August